KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found 'Magic Mirror' in file `MMM-RBB-Weather.css`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `MMM-RBB-Weather.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace 'https' by 'node:https'.
 7. Typo: Found 'Magic Mirror' in file `MagicMirrorTestEnv.js`: Replace it with `MagicMirror²`.
 8. Typo: Found 'Magic Mirror' in file `ModuleTest.js`: Replace it with `MagicMirror²`.
 9. Typo: Found 'Magic Mirror' in file `TestConfig.js`: Replace it with `MagicMirror²`.
-10. Recommendation: Found 'require('https')' in file `EndpointTest.js`: Replace it with built-in fetch.
+10. Recommendation: Found 'require('https')' in file `EndpointTest.js`: Replace 'https' by 'node:https'.

 ## [MMM-rbtv-sendeplan by juliankern](https://github.com/juliankern/MMM-rbtv-sendeplan)